 Today I have something a little different for you.
 It’s Boho but with a MASSIVE dose of Luxe.
 Jade and Craig are a super stylish couple and they certainly look totally fabulous in their elegant Suffolk Wedding.
 You can see why they chose Hengrave Hall when you see the full wedding.
 The venue is totally gorgeous and gave the couple their dream option of holding their reception outside in the grounds.
 I thought this was a destination wedding when I first saw it, but it’s actually our very own amazing British summer and the stunning Suffolk backdrop.
 Things I just adore about this wedding are Jade and Craig’s personal style, the fabulous black bridesmaids dresses (I don’t think I have ever seen bridesmaids so fancy!) and the beautiful cake!!
-Big thanks to Him & Her Wedding Photography for the wonderful images.
+Big thanks to Lisa and Neil for the wonderful images.

 Jade and Craig were married on 28th July 2018 at Hengrave Hall in Suffolk.
 The ceremony in the church on site – Church of St John Lateran.
 ‘We had a long list of venues to visit, Hengrave Hall was the third we viewed and as soon as we arrived we knew we didn’t need to view any more.
 It was always one of our favourites on our list as it ticked so many boxes for us as we wanted a church on site, accommodation on site for our friends and family to stay with us and it was just absolutely stunning!
 We had 100 guests to the day, 150 to the evening.
 We got married almost exactly 2 years later from the date we got engaged.
 In those 2 years we had o’ur youngest son as well so we appreciated the couple of years to plan whilst juggling our two sons.’